-This article describes how to fix the error “AADSTS500113: no reply address is registered for the application”.
+This article describes how to fix the “AADSTS500113: no-reply address is registered for the application” error.
 You typically get this error, when your app is trying to authenticate your users against Azure Active Directory.

-I’ve been posting about different versions of Azure Active Directory authentication errors (different errors with AADSTS -codes) a lot – I’ll need to find a better way to categorize them in the future.
-But, for now, on to the issue!
+I have been posting about different versions of the Azure Active Directory authentication errors (different errors with AADSTS -codes) a lot – I’ll need to find a better way to categorize them in the future.
+But, for now, onto the issue!

-Another day, another app, another reply address -related authentication issue in Azure AD.
+Another day, another app, another address-related authentication issue replied in Azure AD.
 This one (for once) should be simple.

-When you’re loading your app, that’s authenticating against Azure AD, most likely in web browser or other online client, you’ll be redirected to a Microsoft Online login page with the following error:
+When you’re loading your app, that’s authenticating against Azure AD, most likely in a web browser or another online client, you’ll be redirected to a Microsoft Online login page with the following error:

 AADSTS500113: no reply address is registered for the application

-This error code is kinda peculiar.
+This error code is kind of peculiar.
 It’s not listed on Microsoft’s long list of AADSTS-error codes… Perhaps, because it seems to be a variant of AADSTS50011, which itself has a number of different error messages.
 These error messages describe different issues with reply URLs – just like this particular error code.
-I don’t know why, but apparently Microsoft thought that the misconfiguration (not to have reply URLs at all!) deserves a custom error code!
-It basically looks like “error code AADSTS50011, variant 3” – this just makes me wonder what happened to variants 0, 1 and 2…
+I don’t know why, but apparently, Microsoft thought that the misconfiguration (not to have reply URLs at all!) deserves a custom error code!
+It basically looks like “error code AADSTS50011, variant 3” – this just makes me wonder what happened to variants 0, 1, and 2…